jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/React cheat sheet.md

 # useRef

-- `ref`s will hold onto information between renders, but **aren't tracked** by React and don't trigger new renders
+- `useRef` will hold onto information between renders, but aren't tracked by React and **don't trigger re-render** when updated
-- `ref`s should be used for information that is **not needed for rendering**, for example:
+- `useRef` should be used for information that is **not needed for rendering**, for example:
     - timeout and interval IDs
     - [[Development/Cheat sheets/React cheat sheet#DOM element refs\|DOM elements]]
 - **don't read or write `ref.current` during render**, unless only doing it on the first render (by checking `ref.current`), otherwise your component will no longer be [[Development/Cheat sheets/React cheat sheet#Component purity\|pure]]